econoalchemist/Whirlpool/02_Whirlpool-on-desktop.md

  <img src="assets/RoninUI21.png">
 </p>

 Now open the Whirlpool client application you installed earlier.
 Select the `Advanced: remote CLI` option and where it says `https://my-cli-host:8899` paste the .onion URL from your RoninDojo terminal.
 Depending on whether or not your are running a Tor daemon or just the Tor browser, you may need to select either `9050` or `9150` for appending the Tor proxy.
 Leave the API key blank, this will automatically be handled once initialized.
-Then click on `Connect`.
+Then click on <kbd>Connect</kbd>.

 <p align="center">
  <img src="assets/RoninUI22.png">